 Christine O'Connor | May 7, 2021

 Despite appearances, we Thinkshifters don’t spend all our time thinking about PR.
 But we are avid media consumers off the job as well as on, and podcasts are increasingly on our minds.
-Curious about what my colleagues were listening to, I took a poll.
+Curious about what my colleagues were listening to, I asked them about their favorite podcasts.
 The results were diverse enough to be worth sharing—maybe you’ll find a new listen.

 I love science podcasts with lively hosts that teach me something about the world, either by delving into obscure or unexpected topics that I wouldn’t otherwise learn about or by covering issues that are relevant to my daily life.